NeoGeographyToolkit/StereoPipeline/docs/introduction.rst

 incomplete features.
 We reserve the ability to change the API and command line options of the tools we provide.
 Although we hope you will find this release helpful, you use it at your own risk.
-Please check each release’s **NEWS** file to see a summary of our recent changes.
+Please check each release's **NEWS** file to see a summary of our recent changes.

 While we are confident that the algorithms used by this software are robust, the Ames Stereo Pipeline has a lot of adjustable parameters, and